-- 1. The ability to communicate effectively in the criminal justice profession. - 2.
-Proficiency in the methods for conducting, analyzing, and utilizing criminal justice research. - 3.
-Effective use of technology employed in the criminal justice system. - 4.
-The ability to identify and respond professionally to ethical issues in the criminal justice field. - 5.
-Critical thinking skills when navigating issues in the criminal justice system. - 6.
-Substantive knowledge and practical skills to succeed in the criminal justice field. - 7.
-An awareness of the ways in which the criminal justice system continues to change and the role of criminal justice professionals in implementing change.
+- 1. Communicate effectively in the criminal justice profession. - 2.
+Demonstrate proficiency in the methods for conducting, analyzing, and utilizing criminal justice research. - 3.
+Effectively use technology employed in the criminal justice system. - 4.
+Identify and respond professionally to ethical issues in the criminal justice field. - 5.
+Demonstrate critical thinking skills when navigating issues in the criminal justice system. - 6.
+Employ the substantive knowledge and practical skills to succeed in the criminal justice field. - 7.
+Articulate an awareness of the ways in which the criminal justice system continues to change and the role of criminal justice professionals in implementing change.

-Associate in Science in Criminal Justice Studies 2021-22 Curriculum
+Associate in Science in Criminal Justice Studies 2022-23 Curriculum